midhunhk/message-counter/README.md

 ## Screenshots
 <img alt="Message Counter" src="https://github.com/midhunhk/message-counter/blob/gh-pages/resources/v4/screenshots/en/en-01.png" width="250"/> <img alt="Ignore Numbers" src="https://github.com/midhunhk/message-counter/blob/gh-pages/resources/v4/screenshots/en/en-02.png" width="250"/> <img alt="Message Statistics" src="https://github.com/midhunhk/message-counter/blob/gh-pages/resources/v4/screenshots/en/en-03.png" width="250"/>

-## Installation
+## Google Play Compliance
+In order to comply with the latest Google Play policies surrounding the use of certain permissions, the core functionality of the app cannot be published on Google Play.
+[See more details](https://github.com/midhunhk/message-counter/wiki/Permissions#removal-from-google-play)
+To make the app available to all users, it needs to be installed from an [alternate source](https://github.com/midhunhk/message-counter/wiki/Alternate-Sources).
+Note that restriction applies to all apps on Google Play Store.

+### Source Code
 Clone this repo and import the project as an existing Android project in Android Studio.

-### Source Code
-Clone this repo and checkout the latest development branch.

 ```
 git clone https://github.com/midhunhk/message-counter.git